abilian/nua/doc/src/dev/configuration.md

 checksum = "dfd0fca006f9075f072df058476ea542adb32b63964afb2985211e1114ab333e"
 ```

-Metadata is used as a basis for naming images, volumes and resources, but also for cataloguing applications, and eventually making them available on a marketplace, either internal to the organisation or offered by an operator.
+Metadata is used as a basis for naming images, volumes and providers, but also for cataloguing applications, and eventually making them available on a marketplace, either internal to the organisation or offered by an operator.

 When a `README` file is available, it is also taken into account.